 HTTP Access to Cloud Functions

-By configuring HTTP Access Service, you can make cloud functions respond to HTTP requests just like regular Web APIs.
+By configuring the HTTP Access Service, you can make cloud functions respond to HTTP requests like regular Web APIs.
+When accessing cloud functions through the HTTP access service, both custom cloud functions and HTTP cloud functions are supported.

 How It Works

-When you access cloud functions through HTTP requests:
+When you access a cloud function through an HTTP request:

-1. Request Conversion: HTTP requests are automatically converted into a specific JSON format and passed to the cloud function
+- Request Conversion: The HTTP request is automatically converted into a specific JSON format and passed to the cloud function

-2. Response Conversion: The return value of the cloud function is converted into a standard HTTP response and returned to the client
+- Response Conversion: The cloud function's return value is converted into a standard HTTP response and returned to the client

 CORS Configuration

-HTTP Access Service naturally supports cross-origin requests.
-Simply add your domain to CloudBase Console/Environment Configuration/Security Domains, and web pages under that domain can normally access your cloud functions.
+The HTTP access service natively supports cross-origin requests.
+Simply add your domain to CloudBase Platform / Environment Settings / Security Domains, and web pages under that domain will be able to access your cloud functions normally.

 How Cloud Functions Receive HTTP Requests